Etejerina/a-walk-in-python/day_7.md

 > In this case we are creating the type number as an alias of the union of int and float types.

 There is much more on type hinting still in development, so maybe we will an update on this.
+[Here](https://docs.python.org/3/library/typing.html) we have a lot of info on this subject.